 - A rape occurs in the U.S. every six minutes.

 - Sixty to 80 percent of all rapes are committed by someone the victim knows.

-- Every year, one in four women on a college campus is raped
+- Every year, one out of every four women on a college campus is raped.

-- One out of three women will be raped in her lifetime.
+- One out of three women will be raped in their lifetime.

 - Half of all rapes occur during the day.

-- Rape happens in the woman’s place of residence in more than half of all cases.
+- Rape happens in a woman’s place of residence in more than half of all cases.

-- One out of five boys are sexually assaulted by age 18.
+- One out of every five boys is sexually assaulted by age 18.

 Online Social Networking

-The Internet has opened up a whole new world of communication, resources, and information.
-It has also created an entire new social arena.
+The internet has opened up a whole new world of communication, resources, and information.
+It has also created an entirely new social arena.
 While social networking sites allow us to communicate with others in a new way, there are risks.
-As usual social barriers are removed, it can be easy to let your guard down.
+When social barriers are removed, it can be easy to let your guard down.

-- Carefully consider your screen name -- don't pick anything that could identify you.
+- Carefully consider your screen name, and don't pick anything that could identify you.

 - Do not post photos or videos of you or your friends.